ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeorange-overview.rst

 The Cube Orange is available as a standalone module or as a package with a new updated version of the original carrier board that now includes an integrated ADS-B In module from uAvionics.

-The new carrier boards overall footprint is identical to the standard versions and main changes compared to original carrier are as follows:
+The new ADS-B carrier boards overall footprint is identical to the standard versions and main changes compared to original carrier are as follows:

 -  Integration of uAvonix ADS-B IN Receiver on Serial 5
 -  Built-In ADS-B Antenna